earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api03-get-gapminder-data-github.md

 ### Using getURL and textConnection()

-Older versions
-of R, particularly running windows used to have issues with dealing with secure (https and ftps) connetion URLs.
+Older versions of `R`, particularly running Windows used to have issues with dealing with secure (https and ftps) connetion URLs.
 If you encounter issues importing the above data using `read.table()` directly, consider the following approach which uses `getURL()` to access the URL and the `textConnection()` function to read in text formatted data.

 The RCurl `R` package, allows you to consistently access secure servers and also has additional authentication support.
-To use `getURL()` to open text files we do the following:
+To use `getURL()` to open text files you do the following:

-1. You *grab* the URL using `getURL()`
+1. You *grab* the URL using `getURL()`.
 2. You read in the data using `read.csv()` (or `read.table()` ) via the `textConnection()` function.